5 Reasons to Build a Help Center on Confluence

 Make Your Documentation Beautiful

 Although Confluence is a great tool to work with, collaborate on, and view internally, its aesthetic isn't going to "wow" your customers.
 Give your users something to feast their eyes on.
 The Help Center theme in Scroll Viewport will transform your documentation.
-It makes your help articles easy to find on a professional-looking help center website.
+It makes your help articles easy for your users to find on a professional-looking, branded help center website.

 Integrate Your Help Center